There are many ways to interpret the word Platform, thus it’s hard to say if the word could help you or hurt you.

 As a leader, this is very important.
 The world is facing a lot of uncertainty right now and during difficult times, and people are asking a lot of questions.
 It sometimes feels like nobody knows what’s going on, they fear for their job security and their bosses are probably frustrated.
 Or, they're hearing their peers and colleagues tell their own difficult stories.

-Keep that in mind that during hard times, you need to show your strength as a leader to demonstrate that your company is the right place to be.
+Keep in mind that during hard times, you need to show your strength as a leader to demonstrate that your company is the right place to be.
 It’s a leader’s responsibility to help their people feel secure.
 How you demonstrate your strength during difficult times is a reflection of not just yourself as an individual, but yourself as a company.
-Your actions give your employees confidence in you, your company, and it attracts the right type of talent who are looking for a company like yours, not just for financial security, but just the fact that you are a trusted individual.
+Your actions give your employees confidence in you and your company, and it attracts the right type of talent who are looking for a company like yours, not just for financial security, but just the fact that you are a trusted individual.
 When you're a trusted company, you're a trusted thought leader.
 That’s a significant part of your business thing that money cannot buy -- all it takes is just a great attitude.

 Social distancing starts to have an effect on individuals' personal relationships with friends, families and coworkers.
 So if you focus this strength and put it into your company culture, this will pay off in the long run.
 Don’t forget about long-term thinking -- it comes back full circle.
 Focus on your company, yourself, and keep doing what you're doing because there are many different pieces that come together.